 Beginners Guide on How to Practice Paddle Board

-The beginners who discover the paddleboarding discover that the paddleboarding is one of the most growing sports in the world that allows you to experience the water that surrounds us.
+This beginners guide is for beginners who discover the paddleboarding discover that the paddleboarding is one of the most growing sports in the world that allows you to experience the water that surrounds us.
 It’s not only a fun activity to do on waters, but it is also a full-body workout.
 Not only this, but it’s a sport for all ages and skill levels.

 Paddle boarding was inspired by surfing, but unlike surfers, paddle boarders have the advantage of moving themselves with their paddles’ help.
-It is a sport that anyone can learn, but before you get on the water for the first time, the following are the few basics and tips you need to learn.
+It is a sport that anyone can learn, but before you get on the water for the first paddle board time, the following are the few basics and tips you need to learn.

 Types of paddle boards

 Paddle boards come in different sizes and shapes, each suitable for different skill levels and water conditions like beginners.
 As a beginner, you should always go for longer and wider boards.
-A professional can also help you in choosing the best paddle board.
+A professional beginners guide can also help you in choosing the best paddle board.
 However, there are different varieties of paddle boards that you will find in the market.

 All around paddle boards

-They are the most common and beginner-friendly paddle boards.
+They are the most common and beginner-friendly inflatable paddle boards.
 They are suitable in all water conditions, from ocean waves to calm lakes.
 As the name suggests, they can be used for various purposes, including paddle board yoga, touring and surfing.

 Inflatable paddle boards